PeterRoschke/WhisperDictation/README.md

 - Start/stop dictation using the status bar button or keyboard shortcut
 - Transcribe speech to text using OpenAI's Whisper model
 - Support for multiple languages
-- Automatic microphone selection and configuration
+- Automatic microphone selection and configuration using FFmpeg
 - Configurable OpenAI API key with secure storage
 - Automatic handling of expired or invalid API keys
 - Debug recordings saved for troubleshooting